customer spotlight

 Phase one of OK Produce electrification began in 2022, with OK Produce’s mixed fleet of 10 Freightliner trucks and three Orange EV yard tractors.
 They found themselves in need of infrastructure support as their fleet rapidly expanded.

-bp pulse also started to pull together all of the key stakeholders that were essential to the success of the first two project phases–electric vehicle supply equipment (EVSE) providers, the utility, and grant providers.
+bp pulse also started to pull together all of the key stakeholders that were essential to the success of the first two project phases–electric vehicle supply equipment (EVSE) suppliers, the utility, and grant providers.

 Phase two: Powered by the sun